Wanderlust (Steel novel)

-Wanderlust is a romance novel by American Danielle Steel.
-The book was originally published on June 1, 1986, by Dell Publications, receiving a short number of both positive and negative editorial reviews.
+Wanderlust is a romance novel by American author Danielle Steel.
+The book was originally published on June 1, 1986, by Dell Publications, receiving a small number of both positive and negative editorial reviews.
 It is Steel's 20th novel.

 Plot

 The plot follows Audrey Driscoll, a fictional character, travelling from America to China, Germany, England and North Africa.
 She is repeatedly made to choose between her desire for her adventure, or to abide by her conscience.